 Other Foods to Toss

-I also recommend that those with autoimmune diseases avoid vegetables in the nightshade family, which includes tomatoes, peppers, and potatoes.
-These plants are very high in lectins that damage the gut lining, easily enter the bloodstream, and do not break down in cooking.2
+To heal your gut, I also recommend avoiding vegetables in the nightshade family.
+Nightshades to avoid include tomatoes, peppers, and potatoes.
+These plants are very high in lectins and do not break down in cooking.2

 Pillar III: Tame the Toxins